Bjernson/aws-java-spring-dev-workshop/doc-module-04.md

 - Test 2 repositories with Unit Test codes

 ##### 1. Add Spring Data for Database
-We arg going to use Spring Data for DynamoDB
+We are going to use Spring Data for DynamoDB

 reference : [derjust's Github](https://github.com/derjust/spring-data-dynamodb)